 Where the design community meets.

-UX designer Joined about 7 years ago Daniel has invited Teddy Zetterlund
+UX designer Joined over 7 years ago Daniel has invited Teddy Zetterlund

 Somebody correct me if I'm wrong, but "Market" was an item in the main navigation and products were displayed in the right hand side. :)

 It just the last weeks/months or so that Market was moved into the ... and the "ads" disappeared.

 This is sad but not really surprising news.
 As a seller I had high hopes for this marketplace due to the great community - and it seemed like a good fit.
 But my fonts never got the traction on DN as on other places.
 I'm glad with the honesty and transparency from DN and with that attitude I'm sure DN succeed in another endeavor.
 Cut loose the things that's not working and try again.

 Thanks man!
 And thank you for the donation! <3

 Wow, so nice to be featured on DN.
 Best surprise when taking care of a cold and a sick child - seeing the phone light up with notifications of downloads.